Skip to content

 pass

-For this function, the created synchronous API ID is auln-xxxxx, and the passed parameters are x=100 (integer), y="hello" (string).
+Assume the "Func API" ID created for this function is func-api-xxxxx, and the parameters passed are x=100 (integer), y="hello" (string).

 If the function parameters are relatively simple, you can use the GET simplified form to pass parameters, making the interface more intuitive.

-Since URL parameters cannot distinguish between the string "100" and the integer 100, the parameters received by the function when called are all strings.
-The function needs to perform type conversion on the parameters itself.
+Since parameters passed in the URL cannot distinguish between the string "100" and the integer 100, the function will receive all parameters as strings when called.
+The function needs to perform type conversion on the parameters.

 Text Only